-The University returns funds to individuals and companies for a variety of reasons; including overpayments, duplicate payments, payments received in error, key deposits, cancellations and reimbursement to sponsors for the value of the meal.
+The University returns funds to individuals and companies for a variety of reasons; including overpayments, duplicate payments, payments received in error, cancellations and reimbursement to sponsors for the value of the meal.
 The form used to request a refund depends upon the type of budget being used.

 - Credit Invoices and Refunds